 “The root of the problem is gone so everythi–” The man threw his cigar at George, silencing him.

 “Don’t give a fuck ‘bout roots,” One of the men behind him quickly gave him another lit cigar.
-“Problem’s bigger than just some roots.
+“Problem’s bigger than that.
 You took out the Felids here and suddenly we’re losing hunters everywhere.
 Shit’s getting out of hand.
 Who the fuck was the girl?”

 George brushed the ashes off his coat, hesitating before he answered.

 Dominic opened his mouth to speak, but George raised his hand to keep him quiet.

 “With all due respect, I don’t think that mattered.
 From what we understood, until recently no one knew who she was, and then other Felids were suddenly trying to kill her.
 My guess is she was going to be killed regardless and used as an excuse to cause trouble.”

 The man stroked his goatee while he listened to George’s explanation.
 After a moment, he appeared to accept it.